Things to do in Talkeetna, Alaska

 The railroad is a real Alaskan highlight and well worth a ride if you are in town.
 Unlike most train services it is possible to stop and get off anywhere along the line (the ‘flagstop’ service).
 Just make sure you are there when the train returns or you may get stuck in the woods!
 You will also regularly catch a glimpse of the hardy folk who live off grid in the Alaskan woods as they come out to flag down the train for a ride into town.

-directions?
+where?
 Talkeetna Railway Station.

 when? mid-May to mid-September; Thurs to Mon; October to May: 1st Thursday of the month.